Church of Our Lady of Dolours, Wadala

-The Church of Our Lady of Dolours, Wadala is a Roman Catholic church in Mumbai, India built in 1853.
+The Church of Our Lady of Dolours, Wadala is a Roman Catholic church in Mumbai, India, built in 1853.
 The parish of Our Lady of Dolours with its school, St. Joseph's was entrusted to the Salesians in 1948, about the same time as the Salesians settled in Matunga.
 The school was co-ed until the Salesian Sisters came into the Wadala Village with the Auxilium Convent for girls.
 The centerpiece of the church is a statue of the Pieta.

 The parish extends till Kings Circle fly-over in the North, Naigaum, Sahakar Nagar and Kidwai Nagar in the South, Hindu Colony/Ruia College in the West and the Harbour Branch Railway line including the Reynold's Road, BPT Quarters in the East.
 These geographical boundaries were drawn after the parish of St. Dominic Savio, Antop Hill was carved out of Our Lady of Dolours church in 1981.

 Most parishioners are concentrated in the Wadala Village, Sahakar Nagar, the Catholic Colony and Don Bosco Hsg.
 Society, Kidwai Nagar, Madhav Nagar, David Barretto Road, Katrak Road and CGS Quarters.
-Most, especially the original inhabitants of Wadala and Gowari Villages are East Indians.
+Most, especially the original inhabitants of Wadala and Gowari Villages are Bombay East Indians.
 The rest hail mainly from Goa and Mangalore.
 These were able to come into Wadala largely because of the buildings built by the Salesians for Catholics.